 Application of Pipeline Capacity in the Event of a Default.
 Upon the occurrence of a Default (other than a Non-Triggering Default), ENA may exercise its remedies against the Pipeline Capacity, in which case ENA shall determine the value of the Pipeline Capacity based on then applicable market prices for gas in the relevant markets as determined by two independent quotes.
 The proceeds of any Pipeline Capacity so liquidated shall be treated in accordance with the terms of the Master Netting Agreement and the Underlying Master Agreements.
 Any Pipeline Capacity that ENA has not so liquidated shall continue to be governed by the terms of this Agreement.

-Replacement Collateral. (a) On or before any Exercise Date, ET Gas shall have the right to provide cash (or other collateral meeting the requirements of the Swap Agreement and the Underlying Master Agreements) in replacement for its obligations hereunder, in whole or in part, and to permanently recall Pipeline Capacity with a value corresponding to the value of the substitute collateral.
-Such recall shall be effective beginning the first gas day of the next following calendar month for the remaining term of the Pipeline Capacity that is being permanently recalled.
-ENA shall take such actions as are necessary to effectuate the recall of the Pipeline Capacity (including without limitation all action necessary to instruct El Paso to release the Pipeline Capacity to ET Gas for the relevant time period and the relevant volume).
-A Pipeline Capacity recall under this Section 7 shall be permanent and without further right of any kind to ENA or the other ENA Parties.]
+Replacement Collateral. (a) On or before any Exercise Date, ET Gas shall have the right to provide cash (or other collateral meeting the requirements of the Master Netting Agreement, theISDA Agreement and the Underlying Master Agreements) in replacement for the Pipeline Capacity, in whole or in part, and ET Gas shall be entitled to direct ENA to release, and ENA shall release, to ET Gas and/or the Designee a volume of Pipeline Capacity for which the Spread Value is not more than the value of the substitute collateral.
+Such release shall be effective beginning the first gas day of the next following calendar month for the remaining term of the Pipeline Capacity that is being released.
+ET Gas and/or the Designee, on the one hand, and ENA, on the other hand, shall each take such actions as are reasonably necessary to effectuate the release of the Pipeline Capacity (including without limitation all action reasonably necessary to instruct El Paso to release the Pipeline Capacity to ET Gas or the Designee for the relevant time period and the relevant volume).
+A Pipeline Capacity release under this Section 7 shall be permanent and without further right of any kind to ENA or the other Enron Parties.

 8. Term.
 This Agreement shall terminate on March 31, 2003 or the date on which no Pipeline Capacity continues to be subject to the terms of this Agreement, if sooner; provided, however, that the terms of this Agreement shall survive to the extent necessary to enforce a right of a party arising prior to termination.

-9. Further Assurances.
+Further Assurances.
 ET Gas and ENA shall each execute such additional documents and take such other action as the other may reasonably request to evidence the terms of this Agreement.
-Without limiting the generality of the foregoing, the parties shall take the necessary or appropriate action, including timely delivering the Transfer Notice and working with El Paso to ensure that the Initial Pipeline Capacity will be released to ENA and that the appropriate packages of Pipeline Capacity are recalled on ENA’s instruction, on both a monthly and permanent basis, in the manner and at the times as are in accordance with this Agreement.
+Without limiting the generality of the foregoing, the parties shall take the necessary or appropriate action, including timely delivering the Transfer Notice(s) and working with El Paso to ensure that the Initial Pipeline Capacity will be released to ENA and that the appropriate packages of Pipeline Capacity are released , on both a monthly and permanent basis, in the manner and at the times as are in accordance with this Agreement.

 10. No Waiver.
 No failure on the part of a party to exercise, and no course of dealing with respect to, and no delay in exercising, any right, power or remedy hereunder shall operate as a waiver thereof.

-11. Notices.
-All notices, requests, consents and demands hereunder shall be in writing and shall be deemed received if sent to the address specified below the signatures of the respective parties hereto (a) on the day received if served by hand, (ii) on the next business day if served by facsimile transmission when sender has machine confirmation that facsimile was transmitted to the correct fax number, (c) four business days after mailing if sent by certified, first-class mail, return receipt requested, and (d) on the day received if served by overnight express delivery.
-Any party may change any address to which notice is to be given to it by giving notice as provided herein.
+Notices.
+All notices, requests, consents and demands hereunder shall be delivered in accordance with Section 12 of the Master Netting Agreement.